twigphp/Twig/doc/04-Extending-Twig.markdown

 --------------------

 The most common element you will want to add to Twig is filters.
-A filter is just a regular PHP callable that takes the left side of the filter as first argument and the arguments passed to the filter as extra arguments.
+A filter is just a regular PHP function that takes the left side of the filter as first argument and the arguments passed to the filter as extra arguments.

 Let's create a filter, named `rot13`, which returns the